Medically reviewed on Oct 31, 2018

 Proper Use of teduglutide

-Before using teduglutide, your doctor may want you to have certain blood tests and imaging procedures (such as colonoscopy).
-This should be done within 6 months before and after treatment.
+Before using teduglutide, your doctor may want you to have certain blood tests and imaging procedures (eg, colonoscopy) done within 6 months before and after treatment.

 Use a new needle and syringe each time you inject your medicine.